TCL C7L Review

 5.6/10

-When it comes to colors straight out of the box, a new feature in TCL televisions – including the C7L model – is the presence of a new picture mode called Filmmaker Mode.
-This is significant news, as such a mode was previously unavailable from this manufacturer.
-By design, as the name itself suggests, the image in this setting is intended to be presented with the full intent of the film's creator.
-After our tests, we can confirm that it is undoubtedly the best built-in mode on this television if you care about faithful color reproduction straight out of the box.
-However, we definitely wouldn't say that it is perfect.
-Like most devices on the market, this C7L also had its factory flaws.
-The white balance in Filmmaker Mode strayed into a slightly greenish-yellow hue, mainly due to an excess of green component and a noticeable lack of blue color.
-Of course, for the average viewer, this may not be a drastic flaw, but if you care about perfect whites, natural skin tones, and fully unlocking the potential of these new "super" quantum dots, this television is in need of professional calibration.
+When it comes to colors straight out of the box, what's new in TCL TVs, including the C7L model, is the addition of a picture mode called Filmmaker Mode.
+That's significant because until now that mode wasn't available from this manufacturer at all.
+In theory, as the name suggests, the image in this setting is meant to represent the filmmaker's full intent.
+From our tests we can confirm that it's without a doubt the best built-in mode on this TV if you care about faithful color reproduction right out of the box.
+However, we wouldn't say it's perfect.
+Like most devices on the market, this C7L also had some factory issues.
+The white balance in Filmmaker Mode tended toward a slightly greenish-yellow tint, caused mainly by an excess of the green channel and a noticeable lack of blue.
+For the average viewer this won't be a drastic flaw, but if you care about perfect whites, natural skin tones, and getting the full potential out of the structure of these new "super" quantum dots, the TV really begs for professional calibration.

 This gallery shows how colors change after professional TV calibration.
 If you notice the difference, we recommend ordering this service at SkalibrujTV.com.